Once you find something using the metal detector, you’ll need to dig it up. For that, you need the best metal detecting tools. Here’s how you find it.

 Lots of people say it’s the easiest shovel they’ve ever used.
 You really cut like with a hot knife through butter, and the plugs you dig are shaped well enough that you can just put it back in the hole.
 It won’t even look like you dug something there.

 It’s durable too, with plenty of reports saying that even the ones used constantly for years still work (and look) like it’s only a week old.
 It’s made in the US.
-Clearly, Lesche thinks you won’t be buying another metal detecting shovel for a long time.
+Clearly, Lesche thinks you won’t be buying another treasure hunting shovel for a long time.

 This time you have a D-shaped handle, which is typical for most shovels.
 But this is hardly your typical shovel.
 Its metallurgical structure has been enhanced for strength and durability.
 Both sides of the triangle-shaped blade are serrated.